JoonHyeok-hozy-Kim/upenn_mcit/ajiv.md

 - In Korea, summers are very hot, and winters are very cold. [(TOP)](#list-of-contents)

 # 16. 왜 너를?
+- (I can contribute my ability to enhance patient optimal experience.)
 - I am familiar with the Fresenius dialysis machine, so I can quickly adapt to your facilities.